The Dhandho Investor – ‘Heads I win, Tails I don’t lose much’ – Book Review

 This is the central concept of this book.

-Mohnish Pabrai explains this concept with the help of few case studies in the first few chapters.
-Here, he explained different successful investor who followed this low-risk framework to get highest returns.
+Mohnish Pabrai explains this concept with the help of a few case studies in the first few chapters.
+Here, he explained different successful investor who followed this low-risk framework to get the highest returns.